 Get inspiration in our article: How to collect SMS permissions.

-It's important that you send out a few SMS messages now - or at the latest in the weeks leading up to Black Friday - and start building a relationship with your recipients on this channel.
+It's important that you send out a few mobile messages now - or at the latest in the weeks leading up to Black Friday - and start building a relationship with your recipients on this channel.

 When you establish a relationship with recipients from the moment you collect their permission, you increase the chances of them remembering you and your product on Black Friday.
 It's also a great opportunity to create buzz around your Black Friday campaign before the campaign actually kicks off.